 5.2 All pupils of an appropriate age are encouraged to carry and administer their own emergency medication i.e inhalers.
-Some senior pupils will carry Epipens or insulin with a spare being kept in the school kitchen and school office.
+Some senior pupils will carry Epipens or insulin with a spare being kept in the Medical Centre, School kitchen, Cats Block and School office.
 Prep School Epipens will be stored in the school office or kitchen only.
 Epipens will always be administered by trained first aiders.